TandonDevOps/IndraABM/capital/origin_of_money/paper.md

 and *implicaitons* of Menger's theory, not whether he describes an actual historical process.

-**With the proposed problems by Hodgson on Menger's theory, Why it is still worthwhile to discuss Menger's theory and do modeling on it**:

 Hodgson (1992) doubts that "the main problem with Menger's theory is that, given potential quality variation, the spontaneous process of evolution of the monetary unit may break down, possibly requiring the intervention of the state or central bank to maintain the currency unit."
 He points out the issue of "potential adulteration and debasement of commodities".
-Moreover, Hodgson insists the importance of *state*, which can control the variation of money caused by adulteration.
-He makes the point that government intervention shall be a crucial part of gold emegring of money
+Moreover, Hodgson insists the importance of the *state*, which can control the variation of money caused by adulteration.
+He makes the point that government intervention shall be a crucial part of gold emegring of money.

-The adulteration concern introduced by Hodgson is less convincing and concerning to our modeling due to the following reasons.
-Money adulteration is likely to happen when gold is emerged as money instead of during the process of emerging, which is the time period Menger's theory discusses.
+The adulteration concern introduced by Hodgson is not of concern for our project for the following reason: Money adulteration is a phenomena that occurs to a good that *has* emerged as money.
+Therefore, this problem occurs *after* the Mengerian process of money's emergence.
-Even adulteration happens on any of the mediums of exchange in the market, it should not be a concern as it won't impact valuation of the good as it will not influence any "Menger factors", divisibility, durability, and transportability.

-Government intervention may not be as promising as Hodgson thinks.
+Furthermore, government control of money issuance may not be as innocent Hodgson thinks.
 Ford (2014), discusses the earliest money adulteration, which is dominated by the government itself, "The Roman government even created their own fake gold coins.
 This was done primarily through debasement, using less and less gold over time.
 Of course, they demanded that they value of exchange be kept the same, even implementing draconian laws to enforce their wishes."

-Hodgson's concern may not be a problem and does not allow us to dismiss Menger's theory.

 **Why can we don't include state/regulation in our modeling:**